top of page

 In other words, science is the production of knowledge through the study of nature.

 In sci-fi, this is no different.
 This definition still holds.
-The science is there, so the trick is to understand where is the fiction part.
+The science is there, so the trick is to understand where the fiction part is.
 I say it is in the laws of nature.
 The fictitious universe may have a distinct physics.
 One that allows strange things to happen.

-For example, in Mary Shelley's 1823 story, Victor Frankenstein (spoiler?) uses galvanism to give life to a monster.
+For example, in Mary Shelley’s 1823 story Frankenstein, Victor Frankenstein (spoiler?) uses galvanism to give life to a monster.
 In the real world, it is not possible to animate a being with this technique.
 Shocking, I know.
 Is Frankenstein about science?
 Yes, but not our science.
-In this story's realitynatureworks in a way that allows animation through galvanism.
+In this story’s reality works in a way that allows animation through galvanism.

 This reasoning is particularly useful to distinguish sci-fi from fantasy.
 Let’s examine the BEST TROPE EVER through this lens: time travel.

-We are all time-travelers in our inescapable journey to the future.
+We are all time travelers in our inescapable journey to the future.
 Poetic.
-Sadly, it is impossible to go against the flow; our physics forbid travels to the past (I blame you, Einstein!)
-However, in the world of HG Well's 1895 classic novel The Time Machine, it is possible to move freely to the future or past with the right technology in hand.
+Sadly, it is impossible to go against the flow of time; our physics forbids travels to the past (I blame you, Einstein!)
+However, in the world of HG Well’s 1895 classic novel The Time Machine, it is possible to move freely to the future or past with the right technology in hand.
 (Come on, this is not a spoiler!
 It's literally in the title.)
 This is science fiction.

 Are all time-travel stories sci-fi?